What's different about Mount Mary's Global Studies Major?

-To receive a Bachelor of Arts in International Studies degree, you also must complete the university’s core curriculum requirements.
+To receive a Bachelor of Arts in Global Studies degree, you also must complete the university’s core curriculum requirements.
 Complete degree requirements and a listing of courses are available in the Undergraduate Bulletin (PDF).

 Experience the World by Studying Abroad

 All global studies majors are required to participate in an immersion experience of at least four weeks in a culture where another language is spoken.

 Each year, study abroad programs are offered in about three different countries.
 Study abroad experiences occur for a semester, in the summer or during a school break.

 global Studies Minor Requirements

 An international studies minor is an excellent way for students in any major to add a global perspective to your degree and practice your chosen career abroad or with a U.S. agency.
 An international studies minor requires a minimum of 26 credits.
 For more details on requirements and courses for this minor, see the Undergraduate Bulletin (PDF).

 Undergraduate & Post-baccalaureate Spanish Certificate Requirements

 If you already have a bachelor’s degree, you can complete one of three Spanish certificates: bilingual education, Spanish for Professionals or Spanish for Native/Heritage Speakers.

 A pre-baccalaureate certificate in Spanish also is available for undergraduate or non-degree seeking students.
 Learn more about Spanish pre- and post-baccalaureate certificate requirements.